Subscribe

 What is Section 179?

 Many people believe the Section 179 tax code is complicated.
 However, this thinking could lead to missing out on potential savings and benefits for your organization.
-The Section 179 tax code is relatively simple to understand and allows you to take advantage of investing in your business.
+The Section 179 tax code is relatively simple to understand and encourages SMBs to reinvest in their growth.

 • Keeping records of the date of purchase and all costs associated with the purchase